 The quality control on tendon fabrication is higher than for jacket members.

 For deepwater tendon systems, it is recognized that the LRFD partial safety factors approach is somewhat less conservative for tendons than WSD safety factor approach.
 However, the partial safety factor approach is consistent with the objective of the original LRFD effort, which was to maintain an overall industry level of safety/reliability by re-balancing the application of conservativism in a more rational way.
 The more uncertain load and resistance components received higher safety factors, while the more certain load and resistance components received lower factors.
-The assumption is that application of the LRFD format will result in lowering of reliability of the higher reliability of WSD structures, and raising of reliability of the lower reliability WSD structures.
+The assumption is that application of the LRFD format will result in lowering reliability of the higher reliability of WSD structures and raising of reliability of the lower reliability of WSD structures.

 C.3.2.2 The API 2T Task Group does recognize the need to rationalize the proposed safety factors with current practice, and to understand the implications.
 It was noted that the overall differences between WSD and LRFD approaches may be small.